De Bruijn Tilings

 Assembly walkthrough

 The key insight is that the grid lines encode all the combinatorial information needed to tile the plane.
-The assembly step is purely topological — no optimization or backtracking.
 Here is that process animated step by step:

 Why it works: the offset trick

-Two lines from different families always intersect at exactly one point.
+Two lines from different families always intersect at exactly one point (someone should try non-Euclidean tilings!).
 But if three lines meet at the same point, the construction breaks — we'd get an ambiguous vertex.
 De Bruijn showed this can never happen if the offsets are all rational, distinct, and no two sum to an integer.
 The proof is elegant: at a triple intersection, certain ratios of cosines would need to be rational, but values produce only irrational ratios (or unity, which distinct offsets exclude).

 Generalizations

-The method generalizes beyond N=5.
-Any N≥3 produces a valid tiling with ⌊N/2⌋ distinct rhombus types.
-Higher N yields increasingly intricate patterns with higher-order rotational symmetry.
+The method generalizes beyond \(N=5\).
+Any \(N \ge 3\) produces a valid tiling with \(\lfloor N/2 \rfloor\) distinct rhombus types.
+Higher \(N\) yields increasingly intricate patterns with higher-order rotational symmetry.

 Grid types